Garden-AI/garden-backend/infra/README.md

 ## What infra is there?

 - An AWS API Gateway
-- An authorizer Lambda that
 - Authorizer Lambda
 - App Lambda
+- S3 buckets for storing model binaries

 ## Making changes to the existing deployment